Shreya-pk15/Recipe-Management-System/README.md

-<<<<<<< HEAD
-# Mini Project DBMS
+# Recipe-Management-System

-This project is a recipe management web application built as a mini project for a DBMS course.
-It allows users to browse, add, edit, and manage recipes, with separate interfaces for users and admins.
+A recipe management web app built with Flask and SQL as part of a DBMS course.
+Features user authentication, recipe categorization, admin controls, and responsive UI.
+Allows users to browse, add, and manage recipes with image support and profile management.

 ## Features
 - User authentication (login/signup)